makersacademy/bowling-challenge-ruby/README.md

 ## Functionality yet to be added
-A lot of refactoring needs to be done to improve readability - or some better methods to reduce the amount of logic required (many conditionals currently being used).
+A lot of refactoring needs to be done to improve readability - or some better methods to reduce the amount of logic required (many conditionals currently being used).\
+Need to replace the instances of Frame class inside the test spec for Scoresheet with doubles\
+Add some guard conditions to reduce frequency users can run into errors (such as using total_score before finishing the game)